-As the plant grows, you need to transplant it into exceedingly large containers.
+As the plant grows, you must transplant it into exceedingly large containers.
 When the leaves reach the edge of the pot, it’s time to transplant again.

 Become Skilled in Indoor Growing

-Indoor growth requires some special know-how.
-You must know how to control the lighting and temperature so that your cannabis plant thrives, as well as delivering the right nutrients.
-We have tons of guides providing information on this, so check them out to better understand indoor growing.
+Indoor growing requires some special know-how.
+You must know how to control the lighting and temperature so that your cannabis plant thrives.
+You also have to deliver the right nutrients.

 At this point, you need to consider your budget again.
 Those with cash to burn might want to invest in a whole lighting set-up.
-Otherwise, you can make do with a small room or greenhouse, but you have to be willing to accept a smaller yield.
+Otherwise, you can make do with a small room or greenhouse but must accept a smaller yield.

 The Step-by-Step Guide to Container Growing Cannabis

 - Germinate your cannabis seeds.
 Many cultivators prefer the paper towel method.
 When the taproot sprouts, it’s time to transplant.

 - Take a small container – up to one gallon – and add some stones or gravel to the bottom.
 Fill the rest with your growing medium, then place the container on top of a tray or plate to catch water run-off.

 - Make a small dent in the soil and transplant the seed with tweezers without damaging the taproot.